sttp-book/sttp-book/chapters/getting-started/test-automation.md

 terms _arrange_, _act_, and _assert_ to talk about the different parts of an automated test case.

+{% hint style='tip' }
+The comments identifying each of the parts in the source code are just to help you visualize the three parts.
+In real test code, we do not add these comments.
+{% endhint %}

 ## Advantages of test automation